opencog/sensory/README.md

 However, there is no generic way of asking a pipe "hey mister pipe, what are you?
 What kind of data passes over you?" or "how do I communicate with whatever is at the other end of this pipe?"
-Usually, these questions are resolved by some sort of hand-shaking and negotitation when two parties connect.
+Usually, these questions are resolved by some sort of hand-shaking and negotiation when two parties connect.

 The experiment being done here, in this git repo, in this code-base, is to assign a type to a pipe.
-This replaces the earliest stages of protocol negotiation: if a system wishes only connnect to pipes of type `FOO`, then it can know what is availble a priori, by examining the connection types attached to that pipe.
+This replaces the earliest stages of protocol negotiation: if a system wishes only connect to pipes of type `FOO`, then it can know what is available a priori, by examining the connection types attached to that pipe.
 If they are `BAR+ or FOO+ or BLITZ+`, then we're good: the `or` is a disjunctive-or, a menu choice of what is being served on that pipe.
 Upon opening that